 The principal’s email rejected the base contract works and advised the variations will be reviewed later.
 At first instance, the primary judge held the email was not a payment schedule because it failed to specify reasons for denying payment for variations.
 The principal appealed to the Court of Appeal.

-The Court of Appeal agreed holding, because the email failed to consider a significant part of the claimed amount, it failed to satisfy statutory requirements for a valid payment schedule under the NSW SOP Act.
+The Court of Appeal agreed with the primary judge holding, because the email failed to consider a significant part of the claimed amount, it failed to satisfy statutory requirements for a valid payment schedule under the NSW SOP Act.
 This decision likely has application in Qld.

-Principals and head contractors must be cautious when issuing email responses to payment claims because the response may be not be a valid payment schedule, or alternatively, may constitute the full extent of the reasons for withholding payment to be later be relied upon.
+Principals and head contractors must be cautious to ensure email responses to payment claims constitute a valid payment schedule, and include the full extent of the reasons for withholding payment to be later be relied upon as adjudication.
+Key features of a payment schedule are that it identifies the payment claim, states the payment to be made, and if less than the amount clamed, why it is less, including all reasons for withholding payment.

-Further, the consequences of failing to issue a valid payment schedule are significant, resulting in an assumed debt with the options open for defending the payment claim significantly reduced.
+Further, the consequences of failing to issue a valid payment schedule when due are significant, resulting in an assumed debt with the options open for defending the payment claim significantly reduced.